hyperledger-gerrit-archive/fabric-chaincode-evm/Fab3_Instructions.md

 `eth_getLogs` returns matching log objects from all transactions within the matching range of blocks.
 These log objects are conversions from the fabric event object on the transaction.
 According to the spec, [getLogs](https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_getlogs) takes 5 arguments.
-All are optional.
-FromBlock and ToBlock are used to specify the range of blocks inclusive to search for matching log objects.
+All are optional and BlockHash cannot be combined with FromBlock or ToBlock.
+FromBlock and ToBlock are used to specify the inclusive range of blocks to search for matching log objects.
 FromBlock and ToBlock accept a number that is hex encoded or a default block parameter such as `latest`, and `earliest`.
 Fabric does not have a concept of `pending` blocks so providing `pending` as the block number will result in an error.
 Address is an individual address or array of addresses which must match the entries in the log objects.
 Topics is an array of matching topics which must match the entries of the log objects.
 See the [spec for the format](https://github.com/ethereum/wiki/wiki/JSON-RPC#a-note-on-specifying-topic-filters) of topic filters.
+BlockHash is the exact hash of a fabric block, which will be the only block searched for transactions that contain matching log entries.

 **Example**
 ```